From the Luberon to the Gorges du Verdon

 A gentle hike from the Valensole plateau

 This leisurely walk with your local guide starts from a trail on the southeastern edge of the Valensole plateau.
-You can marvel at the magnificent panorama over the turquoise Sainte-Croix lake.
-And if you hike in early summer, you can also admire beautiful lavender fields that are in blossom.
+You have the opportunity to marvel at the gorgeous panorama over the turquoise Sainte-Croix lake.
+And if you hike in the early summer, you can also admire beautiful lavender fields that are in blossom.
 After a good hour of walking on the plateau, you follow a trail through pine groves down to the valley located upstream from the lake.
 You walk through fields then, up Moustiers Sainte-Marie.
 The picturesque village rises in tiers at the base of soaring limestone cliffs and looks like a giant real-life nativity scene setting.

 Rating : leisurely